DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [tracing initialization]
 )

-The tracing subscriber is initialized by either set by the default environment variable `RUST_LOG` or set to the provided default value.
+The tracing subscriber is initialized by the default environment variable `RUST_LOG` or set to the provided default value.
 #linebreak()

-Afterwards axum router is created.
+Afterwards, an axum router is created.

 #figure(
   sourcecode()[```rust